Observing Supernova Neutrino Light Curves with Super-Kamiokande. II. Impact of the Nuclear Equation of State: Nuclear Equation of State

 In Figure \ref{fig:mr} we plot the gravitational mass and radius of cold neutron stars for the EOS models adopted in this study.
 Note that the Togashi EOS and T+S EOS have similar mass--radius relations because the structure of neutron stars is mainly determined by the high-density part of the EOS, which is the same for these models.
 In contrast, the results with the Shen, LS220, and Togashi models have different radii due to their differing theoretical approaches and experimental inputs.
 Since the Shen EOS is the stiffest of these, it shows the largest radius, and the softer Togashi EOS results in a smaller radius.
-Observational constraints from the LIGO--Virgo detection of GW170817 \citep{2018PhRvL.121p1101A}, the mass measurements of heavy neutron stars PSR J1614-2230 \citep{2018ApJS..235...37A} and PSR J1810+1744 \citep{2021arXiv210109822R}\footnote{See \citet{2013Sci...340..448A} and \citet{2020NatAs...4...72C} for other heavy neutron stars.}, and the {\it NICER} observation of isolated millisecond pulsar PSR J0030+0451 \citep{2019ApJ...887L..24M} are also shown in the figure.
-With the exception of the Shen EOS, which is not compatible with the gravitational wave data\footnote{The authors of the Shen EOS have recently presented a new EOS table with use of the same theoretical approach updating the symmetry energy terms so that the experimental constraints are better fulfilled \citep{2020ApJ...891..148S}.
+Observational constraints from the LIGO--Virgo detection of GW170817 \citep{2018PhRvL.121p1101A}, the mass measurements of heavy neutron stars PSR J1614-2230 \citep{2018ApJS..235...37A} and PSR J1810+1744 \citep{2021arXiv210109822R}\footnote{See \citet{2013Sci...340..448A} and \citet{2020NatAs...4...72C} for other heavy neutron stars.}, and the {\it NICER} observation of isolated millisecond pulsar PSR J0030+0451 \citep{2019ApJ...887L..24M} are also shown in the figure\footnote{Recently {\it NICER} and {\it XMM-NEWTON} report that the neutron star PSR J0740+6620 has a mass of $2.08^{+0.07}_{-0.07}M_\odot$ and a radius of $13.7^{+2.6}_{-1.5}$~km \citep{2021arXiv210506979M}.
+This result implies a larger radius than the previous work and further investigation is important.}.
+With the exception of the Shen EOS, which is not compatible with the gravitational wave data\footnote{The authors of the Shen EOS have recently presented a new EOS table using the same theoretical approach but with updated symmetry energy terms so to better match the experimental constraints \citep{2020ApJ...891..148S}.
 Its influence on the neutrino signals is reported in \citet{2019ApJ...887..110S}.}, the EOS models adopted in this study are roughly consistent with these observations.